-Ms. Laura, Director
+Ms. Laura, Co-Director

-Ms. Laura is the Director of our school.
+Ms. Laura is one of the Co-Directors of our school.
 She has a Bachelor’s degree and a Master’s degree both in Psychology and is an American Montessori Society (AMS) certified Montessori teacher in both Primary and Infants & Toddlers.
 She also has an AMS Administrator Credential.
 She is qualified by the state of Maryland to be a lead Infant, Toddler, and Preschool teacher, and also to be a Director of a Montessori school in Maryland and has several years of experience doing these things in Montessori schools.

 Ms. Laura also has an appreciation for the Reggio Emilia method for our after-care program.
 The Reggio Emilia approach is similar to Montessori in that it is a student-centered and constructivist method that utilizes self-directed, experiential learning, in relationship-oriented environments, and is based on the principles of respect, responsibility, and community.
 The Reggio Emilia Approach was developed by pedagogist Loris Malaguzzi and parents in the villages around the city of Reggio Emilia, Italy, and derives its name from that city.

 Ms. Almina has a Bachelor’s and Master’s Degree and an AMI Montessori diploma for the Primary age group.
 Before joining us, she was the Director at another Montessori school in Maryland and she has many years of teaching experience.
 She is bilingual and enjoys working in our international environment.